jawa0/jakmt/README.md

 -

 * Simulate a gas by simulating the individual molecules.

+CURRENT PERFORMANCE: Doing O(n^2) collision detection on 10M particles will take about 190 hours on my laptop. :/

 * KMT Assumptions
     * The molecules are modeled as spheres that bounce off each other, and off the walls of the container, undergoing fully elastic collisions.
     * Other than collisions, the molecules have no other interactions with each other, or the walls of the container.
 For instance, no electronic attraction or repulsion.